NextGenX02/iptv-jp/README.md

 Of course please support the original owner of this project (you can find more below)<br>

 ## Server Status
-Offline:[Server is offline!, Please comeback tomorrow]
+Offline:[Server is in testing mode!]

 ## Current area that can access this relay server
 * I decided to disable GEO Restriction temporary, because i want to check the CDN perfomance